When is Soccer Aid 2018 on TV? Who's in the teams? Everything you need to know about ITV's charity football match

 Who are the teams?

-Williams added that he’s already anticipating the team deploying Farah’s signature celebratory dance moves: “I’ve got high hopes for you, Mo – I’ve been practicing my Mo-Bot already!”
+The World XI squad will be skippered by first-time Soccer Aid participant Usain Bolt – and the Olympic sprinter is ready with his fighting talk: “We have players who’ve won the FIFA World Cup, the rugby World Cup and the UEFA Champions League… I think Robbie should be pretty nervous right now.”

-The Rest of the World squad will be skippered by first-time Soccer Aid participant Usain Bolt.
-United legend Eric Cantona will also be part of the Rest of the World team, marking a welcome return to Old Trafford.
-“There is no place like home,” the 51-year-old said.
+“Robbie, you better be training hard,” Bolt added.
+“We are coming with our ‘A’ game.”

-Bolt, who’ll be going head to head against Williams as captain of the Soccer Aid World XI, said: “I’m always confident.
-The World XI is a very good team.
-We have players who’ve won the FIFA World Cup, the rugby World Cup and the UEFA Champions League.
-I think Robbie should be pretty nervous right now.”
+United legend Eric Cantona will also be part of the Rest of the World team, marking a welcome return to Old Trafford: “There is no place like home,” the 51-year-old said.

 Other members of the Rest of the World team include 1998 World Cup Winner Robert Pires and dancer Brendan Cole, formerly of Strictly Come Dancing.